labrosse/labrosse.github.io/_pages/MaCoMaOc.md

 for the 2D cartesian geometry.
 Results for the cartesian geometry are presented in a paper published in the *Journal of Fluid Mechanics* (Labrosse et al, 2018).
-A paper has been accepted for publication in *Earth and Planetary Science Letters* (Morison et al, 2019) in which we present linear stability calculations for the timescale of the mantle overturn during its crystallisation in a magma ocean.
+A paper has been published in *Earth and Planetary Science Letters* (Morison et al, 2019) in which we present linear stability calculations for the timescale of the mantle overturn during its crystallisation in a magma ocean.